WDanielH/Project-2-Giphy/README.md

 - additional themeing to make the site look more Star Trek would be fun
 - the vertical stacking nav bar in mobile view is very basic, id like to implement a slicker looking navbar
 - adding animation to the hamburger button would also be nice
+- i would like to implement a third layout for tablets that displays in two columns instead of one or three